 When bub swallows something they shouldn’t

-When a child swallows something small it can often pass through their digestive system without causing any harm.
-However, in some instances it can be extremely dangerous – such as if the item gets stuck or causes them to choke, internal damage occurs, or a serious or allergic reaction takes place.
+When a child swallows something small, it can often pass through their digestive system without causing any harm.
+However, in some instances it can be dangerous. for example, if the item gets stuck or causes them to choke, or a serious or allergic reaction takes place.

 While it may seem concerning, you don’t have much to worry about with these natural substances other than perhaps a tummy ache.
-The only exceptions are bees and spiders which might cause allergic reactions due to their poisonous venom.
+The only exceptions are bees and spiders which might cause allergic reactions.

-Bleach, snail bait, weed killers surface sprays and the like can be very dangerous if swallowed and result in fatal poisoning.
-Best to call the poisons hotline or 000 if it’s an emergency, even if it’s a natural type of product.
+Bleach, snail bait, weed killer, surface sprays and the like can be very dangerous if swallowed and can result in fatal poisoning.
+Best to call the Poisons Hotline for advice: 13 11 26 from anywhere in Australia, or call 000 if it’s an emergency, even if it’s a natural type of product.

 Other small objects

 Coins and other small objects such as marbles, buttons and toys are very common items that get swallowed by kids.
 An x-ray will reveal any metal objects, but many other things won’t show up in the scan.
-If it’s smooth, small and not poisonous then you can often just watch for symptoms and check their poo over the next few days to try and find the item.
-In rare cases objects can make their way into other parts of the body.
+If it’s smooth, small and not poisonous then you can often just watch for symptoms and check your child’s poo over the next few days to try and find the item.
+In rare cases, objects can make their way into other parts of the body.